chenyk1990/aefa/README.md

 	m2=max([np.array(f.get(ii)['timeindex']).min() for ii in keys])
 	print('Minimum timestamp is %d and maximum timestamp is %d'%(m1,m2));
 	print('Minimum time samples in UTC is %s and maximum timestamp is %s'%(UTCDateTime(m1+8*60*60),UTCDateTime(m2+8*60*60)));

+The 'timeindex' attribute value is always 28800 (8*60*60) than the 'time' attribute value (real UTC time in floating NO)

 -----------
 ## Gallery